• Free shipping on all orders

 • Excessive tear production

 Excessive tear production usually occurs due to conditions that irritate the eye, such as eyelid problems, eye infections, corneal ulcers, eyelash issues, glaucoma, and uveitis.
-If your dog constantly scratches its eyes due to irritation, its eyes will increase tear production, leading to epiphora.
+If your dog constantly scratches their eyes due to irritation, they will respond with increased tear production, leading to epiphora.

-Eye damage and infections can also cause scar tissue formation in and around the eyes, which may block tear drainage holes and can contribute to tear staining.
+Eye damage and infections can also cause scar tissue formation in and around the eyes, which may block tear duct openings and can contribute to tear staining.

-While these are general causes of excessive tear production resulting in tear stains, Maltese dogs are also more susceptible to this condition due to their physical appearance.
+While these are general causes of excessive tear production resulting in tear stains, Maltese dogs are also more susceptible to this condition due to their brachycephalic (short-nosed) anatomy.
 Here’s how:

 Divider 4